 The pulls are pyramid shaped when seen on edge, with a design that adds to their sparkle.
 Deeper than the cabinets beside them, the end cabinets form a hutch-like effect.
 As you know, I love pretty dishes and I'm thrilled to be able to display my everyday dishes behind lighted glass doors.
 The bottom cabinet consists of drawers to hold napkins, placemats, tablecloths and assorted trivets.

-The wall cabinets beside the sconces are the same depth as the 'hutch' cabinets'.
+The wall cabinets beside the sconces are not the same depth as the 'hutch' cabinets'.
 Different dimensions add a ton of interest to a wall of cabinets.

 The shortest wall in the kitchen repeats the design.
 In this photo you can see that the uppermost cabinets have glass doors to showcase some of my ceramic and silver tableware.
 (You can also see that I took these photos last spring for a bunny vignette, lol!)

 This is the longest wall of the kitchen; it incorporates the hall to the laundry room and the side door.
 The new design seamlessly integrates pantry, ovens, refrigerator and a bar area.

 With the recessed lights located in the space between these cabinets and the island, there is plenty of light, helped by the light coming through the side door.

 We again went with a divided ceramic sink.
 The dividing ledge is lower than the edge of the sink to allow for efficient washing up.
 This photo shows the elongated hexagonal shape of the marble tiles.

 The island and counter tops are granite.
 I love using natural materials in a functional space.
 While I appreciate the advantages of other types of counter materials, the granite reflects the classic design I was after.
 This particular granite has a touch of bluish gray that flows through it.